 We believe that he put the fix in as it relates to the Clinton email server investigation.

-And we believe he did it without any evidence, and it was done politically.
+And we believe he did it without any evidence and it was done politically.

-Now the media, they're not they're not putting it all together, but they just do a little bits and pieces, CYA stuff, to be able to say, oh no, we covered that too.
+Do you notice like slowly but surely, everything that we have been revealing for a year, now the media, they're not putting it all together, but they're just doing little bits and pieces, CYA stuff, to be able to say, oh, no, we covered that too, when all they've really done is pushed pretty much entirely one story for a year, which is Trump-Russia collusion.

 And then after that fell apart, then it's stormy, stormy, stormy, stormy, stormy.